Light/Dark

 What they should have done before

-They’ve lost the causes for happiness,
+has lost the causes for happiness,

-And afterwards they’re tormented with remorse.
+and afterwards they’re tormented with regrets.

 226You should only say what you would do;